Kids Books About Emotions

 The Invisible String, Patrice Karst, illus.
 Joanne Lew-Vriethoff

-A beautifully written and illustrated picture book that’s perfect for helping young kids manage feelings about loss, uncertainty and loneliness — especially poignant as it pertains to the challenging times we’ve all recently endured.
-Note: Marissa’s kids’ pre-K teacher read this story aloud last year during virtual learning, and the message about missing one another, yet still being connected by “invisible strings” was beyond touching (point being: you may want to have a tissue ready as you read it).
+A beautifully written and illustrated picture book that’s perfect for helping young kids manage feelings about loss, uncertainty and loneliness.
+Note: Marissa’s kids’ pre-K teacher read this story aloud during virtual learning times, and the message about missing one another, yet still being connected by “invisible strings” was beyond touching (point being: you may want to have a tissue ready as you read it).

 A Little SPOT of Emotion Box Set, Diane Alber